 The park was scheduled to close to the public sometime between September of 2011 and July of 2012, but the eventuality has been averted.
 Many thanks go out to Coe Park Preservation Fund, an arm of Pine Ridge Association, and personally to Daniel McCranie for making this possible.
 Get Lost!! hopes to hold rogaines and Adventure Trex events at Coe Park for years to come.

-All entry fee funds collected from bike division participants, less the cost of the event permit, will be donated to the Pine Ridge Association so that the park can stay open and operating for the enjoyment of rogainers, hikers, runners, cyclists, birdwatchers, nature lovers, and all park visitors.
+A portion of entry fees will be donated to the Pine Ridge Association so that the park can stay open and operating for the enjoyment of rogainers, hikers, runners, cyclists, birdwatchers, nature lovers, and all park visitors.

-Three different menus will be featured at Point A (for the finishers of the 4 hour divisions), the camp, and the overall finishes (of which there are two—the bike and the foot division finishes are separate).
+Three different menus will be featured at Point A (for the finishers of the 4-hour divisions), the camp, and the overall finish.
 Food will be served at an appropriate temperature according to the schedule.

 Get Lost!!'s second event at Henry Coe was sanctioned by Orienteering USA as the 2011 U.S. Rogaine Championships.
 One hundred and fifty-six rogainers, adventure racers, orienteers, hikers, and ultrarunners took part.
 Three event durations were offered, 4 hours, 8 hours, and 24 hours.
 Sixty-nine souls joined in the 24 hour fun as members of 26 teams.
 Rain and cold nighttime temperatures added to the adventure.
 A central aid station offered hot food and shelter through the night, and all of the 24 hour division teams took advantage of them.